Secretary of State

 Q: How can citizens trust this process will be administered fairly and without favor to either party?

 As a lifelong advocate for independent citizen redistricting, Secretary Benson is committed to ensuring this process is implemented fairly and with transparency so voters can have faith that the application and selection process will not unfairly benefit one party or the other.
-To that end, Secretary Benson has engaged a third-party, independent accounting firm to administer the actual selection, as well as another third-party, independent accounting firm to double check the work.
+To that end, Secretary Benson has engaged a third-party, independent accounting firm to administer the actual selection.

 Q: Why do we need a redistricting commission?
 Can’t a computer program simply draw the districts?
 Can it just be based on county lines?